ISIC-Research/2020-Challenge-Curation/README.md

 [SelectLesionTimepoint_200423.R](https://github.com/ISIC-Research/2020-Challenge-Curation/blob/master/SelectLesionTimepoint_200423.R) reads a csv containing all potential images for the dataset and each of their associated patient IDs and lesion IDs, and produces a table of choice images according to a list of conditions.
 1. There is exactly one image per lesion.
-2. Each patient must have at least three associated lesions.
+2. Each patient must meet a minimum number of associated lesions.
 3. Biopsied lesions are represented by that nearest preceding imaging date to the biopsy.
 4. Non-biopsied lesion images in the **melanoma class** of patients are selected to minimize the time difference between the benign and malignant imaging date.
 5. Non-biopsied lesion images in the **benign class** of patients are selected to reflect the within-patient imaging date variation of the **melanoma class**.